Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 Northwestern Stats and Trends

-- Thus far this season Northwestern has two wins against the spread.
+- So far this season Northwestern has two wins against the spread.

-- Northwestern's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Northwestern's games this year have hit the over on three of six set point totals (50%).

-- Northwestern is 2-3 against the spread and 3-2 overall when the team records more than 15.5 points.
+- Northwestern is 2-3 against the spread and 3-2 overall in games when it puts up more than 15.5 points.

 - The Wildcats rack up 63.0 more yards per game (373.0) than the Wolverines allow per outing (310.0).

-- When Northwestern picks up more than 310.0 yards, the team is 2-2 against the spread and 2-2 overall.
+- Northwestern is 2-2 against the spread and 2-2 overall when the team piles up more than 310.0 yards.

-- This season the Wildcats have turned the ball over nine times, one more than the Wolverines' takeaways (8).
+- The Wildcats have turned the ball over nine times this season, one more turnover than the Wolverines have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.